Banner for Fan Energy Index article

 Rather than go further into these calculations here, fortunately we have the AMCA 207, 208 and 214 specifications which are very well-written and make the process as simple as possible.
 We recommend you look at them if implementing FEI.

-Using bubbles to visualise
+Using FEI bubbles to visualise

-So when we are selecting a fan for an airflow requirement we can calculate its corresponding FEI which can help gauge its relative efficiency and regulatory compliance in some cases.
+When we are selecting a fan for an airflow requirement we can calculate its corresponding FEI which can help gauge its relative efficiency and regulatory compliance in some cases.

 We can also use FEI for analysis of a fan with lines of constant FEI value on a fan chart.
 These could be viewed in the context of looking at lines of constant efficiency which normally provide a shape similar to a circle.
 If we draw lines of constant FEI values of 1, 1.1, 1.2 etc we should see the corresponding lines enclose shapes in the form of bubbles which are called ‘FEI bubbles’